avcixm/academicprofile/research.md

   <summary><small>Submitted</small></summary>
   <ol>
     <li>Positive weak solutions of a double-phase variable exponent problem with a fractional-Hardy-type singular potential and superlinear nonlinearity.
 Under review.</li>
+    <li>A Topological approach to singular double-phase equations with variable exponents.
+Under review.</li>
     <li>Stochastic representation of solutions for the parabolic Cauchy problem with variable exponent coefficients.
 Under review.</li>
     <li>On the geometric Brownian motion with state-dependent variable exponent diffusion term.
 Under review.</li>
     <li>Existence and uniqueness results for a singular elliptic problem governed by an anisotropic (p(⋅), q(⋅))-Kirchhoff-type operator.
 Under review.</li>